Classification with Naive Bayes

 Wrapping Up

-The Naive Bayes class of algorithms are simple to understand and are reasonably accurate, making them a good starting point for data analysis.
-There are a number of superior algorithms for specific problems, but starting with Naive Bayes will give you an idea of whether the problem is solvable and what your expected baseline of success should be.
+The Naive Bayes class of algorithms are straightforward to understand and reasonably accurate, making them a good starting point for data analysis.

 Wrapping Up